Mayor Durkan not satisfied with Seattle head-tax plan, still at work on deal

 “If Amazon’s building stays paused, we could lose hundreds of jobs just for the carpenters,” she said Wednesday.

-At the committee meeting, Council President Bruce Harrell and and Councilmember Debora Juarez also expressed interest in reducing the tax rate.
+At the committee meeting, Council President Bruce Harrell and and Councilmember Debora Juarez — who haven’t signed on to the proposal — expressed interest in reducing the tax rate.

 Durkan said she’s received more than 1,000 emails about the proposed tax in recent days.